Assembly Arts Membership

 Analyse

-Meeting monthly at 7pm on Tuesday evenings Analyse is an informal and friendly forum to discuss contemporary art practices.
+Analyse is an informal and friendly forum to discuss contemporary art practices.
 Led by the group and including invited speakers, the sessions are a great way to find out more about contemporary art, current trends and prevailing attitudes to creative practice.
-All Assembly Arts members are welcome to come along and the sessions are a great way to meet like minded artists and creative.
+All Assembly Arts members are welcome to come along to the sessions for free and are a great way to meet like minded artists and creative.
 The group recently visited Leeds to see The Traumatic Surreal exhibition at the Henry Moore Institute.

 Assembly Photographic Collective

-Also meeting meeting monthly at 7pm on Tuesday evenings, the Assembly Photographic Collective aims to provide a supportive and collaborative space in which photographers in the Lancaster region can share their practice.
+Meeting meeting monthly on Tuesdays at 7pm on Tuesday evenings, the Assembly Photographic Collective aims to provide a supportive and collaborative space in which photographers in the Lancaster region can share their practice.
 Emphasis is placed on socially and culturally engaged photography, including experimental and alternative techniques.

 Underpinned by an ethos embracing a kind and respectful attitude, the group shares knowledge and experiences pertaining to photographic practice, including exploring mutually agreed topics and techniques.
 Members have opportunities to expand and promote their practice including through group exhibitions, workshops and trips.